 Assertion: Ceiling fans should not be installed in rooms with vent-free fireplaces.

-Water Vapor Released By Vent-Free Appliances.
+Water Vapor Released By Vent-Free Gas Logs.
 Some people may be surprised to learn that vent-free appliances produce water.
 This occurs naturally by burning a combination of gas and air.
 The water is in the form of a vapor rather than a liquid.
-You can?t see it with your eyes.
+You cannot see it with your eyes.

 During the cold months of the year, the relative humidity, the percentage of water vapor in the air is low.
 You've probably experienced a scratchy throat caused by the dryness inside a home during the winter.
 Health studies have shown that increasing the indoor relative humidity results in a reduction of respiratory illnesses.
 AHAM, the trade association for the humidifier industry, recommends a 60% indoor relative humidity.
 To improve the level of human comfort and reduce symptoms like a scratchy throat, many people add humidification with either a portable or whole-house system.
 Of course, the water vapor added to the air comes not only from humidifiers, but also from a variety of sources such as dishwashers, ranges, showers, etc.